etridgely/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions grab authentication information.
+They keep a user logged in across different requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is encrypts passwords using hasing.

 - [ ] What does bcrypt do to slow down attackers?

+It uses multiple algorithms and hashing formats to prevent brute force attacks and decrease the probabilty of decrypting the password.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, & Signature.

 ## Minimum Viable Product